|

 Salad Ingredients Used:

-This delicious salad requires healthy and tasty ingredients, and most can be kept on-hand in your pantry.
+This delicious salad requires healthy and tasty ingredients that are easily found in most grocery stores.
+Most can be kept on hand in your pantry.

 • Butternut Squash – One medium squash is needed, and you can keep it safely on your countertop for quite a while before using it.
 Peel, chop, and roast in the oven for an amazing flavor!